What is Magneto Ignition System, Its Diagram & How it Works?

 The magneto ignition system is widely used in applications such as tractors, outboard motors, washing machines, marine engines, power units, and natural gas engines.

-Magneto ignition systems are used in small engines like lawnmovers, chainsaws, and generators due to their reliability and independence from external power sources.
+Magneto ignition systems are used in small engines like lawnmowers, chainsaws, and generators due to their reliability and independence from external power sources.
 In aircraft, magneto ignition systems are used to ensure consistency and efficient ignition in flight operations.

 Most stationary engines used in various industrial and commercial applications use magneto ignition.
-A robust off-road motorcycle uses a magnito ignition system for storing ignition capabilities.
+A robust off-road motorcycle uses a magneto ignition system for storing ignition capabilities.
 Agricultural equipment like tractors and harvesters uses magneto ignition for efficient operations during farming.

 Components of the Magneto Ignition System